craflin/CDeploy/README.md

 # CDeploy

-CDeploy is a simple CMake centric package format and package manager.
-It provides a CMake function (`deploy`) to download and unpack a ZIP file and uses `find_package` in *config mode* to import external libraries or tools.
+CDeploy is a simple CMake centric package manager and package format.
+It provides the CMake function `deploy` to download and unpack a ZIP file and uses `find_package` in *config mode* to import external libraries or tools provided by the ZIP file.

 ## Example

+Add the [CDeploy](/CDeploy) to your CMake project and create a `CMakeLists.txt` file like this:

 ```cmake
 cmake_minimum_required(VERSION 3.1)